-The centre sections, over Stake Pass between Langdale and Keswick and across Back o'Skiddaw and High Pike to Caldbeck are much more classic Lakeland fell walking and we have lots of good resources on walking safely in these conditions under the SAFETY tab above.
+The centre sections, over Stake Pass between Langdale and Keswick and across Back o'Skiddaw and High Pike to Caldbeck are much more classic Lakeland fell walking and we have lots of good resources on walking safely in these conditions under the SAFETY tab of our web site.

 The route can be walked in either direction but is described here from south to north beginning at the Cumbria Way monument in Ulverston and ending in Carlisle tourist information and our guide tackles it using the classic five day method.

 To help you with your walk along the Way we offer the following to purchase and then download: